CagataySonmez/EdgeCloudSim/CONTRIBUTING.md

 # How to Contribute to EdgeCloudSim

-You can simply follow below steps to contribute to EdgeClouldSim:
+You can simply follow below steps to contribute to EdgeCloudSim:

 1. Create a working copy (fork the project & clone it)
 2. Specify a new remote upstream repository